datacite/blog/source/posts/citation-analysis-title-in-progress.md

 ### Next Steps
 Looking ahead there are many actions that can be taken to improve the state of data citation, including:

-1. There is still a lot of work to do in the area of journal data policies, and the [RDA Data Policy Standardization and Implementation Interest Group](https://www.rd-alliance.org/groups/data-policy-standardisation-and-implementation) is one of the important venues for discussion and implementation.
+1. There is still a lot of work to do in the area of policy, the [RDA Data Policy Standardization and Implementation Interest Group](https://www.rd-alliance.org/groups/data-policy-standardisation-and-implementation) is one of the important venues for discussion and implementation of journal data policies.
+The [Belmont Forum](http://www.bfe-inf.org/) is coordinating funder activities, and the 1.
+Credit for Data Sharing initiative focusses on acadmic institutions [@https://doi.org/10.1056/NEJMsb1616595].
 1. To provide incentives to authors, data citation counts and actual data citations should be displayed on repository landing pages for datasets.
 The [Make Data Count project](http://makedatacount.org/) is working on [example implementations](https://dash.ucop.edu/stash/dataset/doi:10.7280/D1988W) and data citation display guidelines for repositories.
 1. Changing data citation practices will take time, so until all data citations are included in metadata and sent to Crossref, we should look at other approaches to collect data citations, such as text-mining for DOIs [@https://doi.org/10.1371/journal.pone.0063184].
 1. Data citations for datasets not using DOIs should be contributed to the Scholix network, and EMBL-EBI is doing this for the life sciences. ([API documentation](http://europepmc.org/RestfulWebService#dataLinks)).